Severe pain (the 20 mg/mL oral solution concentration should only be used in opioid-tolerant patients).

 High Alert: Assess level of consciousness, BP, pulse, and respirations before and periodically during administration.
 If respiratory rate is <10/min, assess level of sedation.
 Physical stimulation may be sufficient to prevent significant hypoventilation.
 Subsequent doses may need to be decreased by 25–50%.
 Initial drowsiness will diminish with continued use.
+Monitor for respiratory depression, especially during initiation or following dose increase; serious, life-threatening, or fatal respiratory depression may occur.
+May cause sleep-related breathing disorders (central sleep apnea [CSA], sleep-related hypoxemia).
 Geri: Assess geriatric patients frequently; older adults are more sensitive to the effects of opioid analgesics and may experience side effects and respiratory complications more frequently.
-Pedi: Assess pediatric patient frequently; children are more sensitive to the effects of opioid analgesics and may experience respiratory complications, excitability and restlessness more frequently.
+Pedi: Assess pediatric patient frequently; children are more sensitive to the effects of opioid analgesics and may experience respiratory complications, excitability, and restlessness more frequently.

 Prolonged use may lead to physical and psychological dependence and tolerance.
 This should not prevent patient from receiving adequate analgesia.
-Most patients who receive morphine for pain do not develop psychological dependence.
+Patients who receive morphine for pain rarely develop psychological dependence.
 Progressively higher doses may be required to relieve pain with long-term therapy.

 Assess risk for opioid addiction, abuse, or misuse prior to administration.
 Abuse or misuse of extended-release preparations by crushing, chewing, snorting, or injecting dissolved product will result in uncontrolled delivery of morphine and can result in overdose and death.